Founder & Managing Director

 Hayley came to Next Step Heritage with a background in Website Development & Digital Marketing.

 Hayley has been driving for 10 years and proud to have passed her test first time.
 With fond memories of her Grandad’s many Alfa Romeo’s growing up, she hopes one day to upgrade her Dacia Duster to something a bit more powerful and sporty!

-At Next Step Heritage, Hayley assists Khalid with the build and testing of new digital services and products.
+At Next Step Heritage, Hayley assists Khalid with the development and testing of new digital services and products.

 Gemma came to Next Step Heritage with a background in Administration and Performing Arts.